 42. BONUS - Buffalo Trace Bourbon History and Review

-Bonus drop!
-Mike reviews Buffalo Trace Bourbon while Jim holds the studio — plus a preview of tomorrow's Angel's Envy interview with Wes Henderson.
+Mike reviews Buffalo Trace while Jim previews tomorrow's Angel's Envy episode with Wes Henderson.
+Under $25 never tasted this good.

 Show Notes